 Building a marketing plan for the initiative

-End of the second day at the Hackathon
+End of the second day of the Hackathon

 The ideas were presented using whatever illustrative tools the students chose:

-Hackathon part 3 was planned to be hosted at HaShalom school in Mevaseret Zion.
-By then, the students will have worked to create at least one of the Ideas chosen by their schools and will share the experience.
+The third session of the Hackathon will be hosted at the HaShalom school in Mevaseret Zion.
+By then, the students will work to implement at least one of the ideas chosen by their school and will share the experience.

-At the end of the second day to the Hackathon, the entrepreneur kids shared what they have learned.
-They should be able to make the following statements:
+At the end of the second day of the Hackathon, the entrepreneur kids shared what they have learned:

 - I learned to cooperate and reach a consensus

-- I learned how to pick an idea that is doable
+- I learned how to pick a doable idea

 - I learned to think twice before making a decision